DJ LeMahieu Player Props: Yankees vs. Phillies

-After going 2-for-5 with a triple in his most recent game, DJ LeMahieu and the New York Yankees face the Philadelphia Phillies (who will start Matt Strahm) at 7:05 PM ET on Tuesday.
+On Wednesday, DJ LeMahieu (coming off going 1-for-4 with a home run and an RBI) and the New York Yankees play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:05 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a triple) against the Phillies.
+In his previous game, he notched a home run while going 1-for-4 against the Phillies.

 DJ LeMahieu Game Info & Props vs. the Phillies